rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 with a PID of 1 in it's own namespace, and it will be mapped to hosts unique PID.

+**Namespaces**: A namespace wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.

 ```bash
 docker exec <container-name> ps -eaf
 ```